flagshipcompany/shopify-app-public/README.md

 Once all the information has been filled in, you can proceed by pressing the **Schedule** button.
 Once that has been done and no errors occur, your pickup is created and you can now view it from the **View Pickups** page.

 ####View Pickups
-This is where you can view all the pickups you have made on SmartShip.
+This is where you can view all the pickups you have made on Flagship.
 You can also cancel pickups you have already made.

 ![View pickups](img/view_pickups.png)